bheberlein/hypro-chtc/docs/Basics.md

 3. **Escape Characters on Windows Paths**:
    - In scripts, use double backslashes (`C:\\path\\to\\file.txt`) or raw strings (`r"C:\path\to\file.txt"`) to avoid errors.

-By mastering these basics, you’ll be well-equipped to navigate and manage files on any system!
+By mastering these basics, you'll be well-equipped to navigate and manage files on any system!